shinji-yoshida/rubstone/README.md

 Execute:

-    rubstone install
+    rubstone update <library name>

 ### Library Development

 You can import modifications in copied library into cloned repository.
-For example, when you are developing *gotanda*, execute:
+For example, when you are developing *Lockables*, execute:

-    rubstone dev_import gotanda
+    rubstone dev_import Lockables

-Then all modifications in `Assets/Libs/gotanda` is copied into `vendor/.rubstone/gotanda`.
+Then all modifications in `Assets/Plugins/Rubstone/Lockables` is copied into `vendor/rubstone/Lockables`.
-Then you can commit and push the modifications within `vendor/.rubstone/gotanda`.
+Then you can commit and push the modifications within `vendor/rubstone/Lockables`.

 ## Contributing